Computer Science & Electrical Engineering

 Satisfies: a university graduation requirement–senior capstone.

-This course will simulate the industrial environment, where students will have to work in a team to solve a real world problem, from design to implementation.
-Team dynamics will be strictly monitored and each student’s unique skills will be utilized in different stages of the design process.
-Dealing with problems typical of a team environment will result in an invaluable learning experience both in the professional and civic lives of the students.
+Simulates the industrial environment, where students work in a team to solve a real world problem, from design to implementation.
+Team dynamics are strictly monitored and each student’s unique skills are utilized in different stages of the design process.
+Dealing with problems typical of a team environment results in an invaluable learning experience both in the professional and civic lives of the students.
+First of a two-course sequence.
+Companion course to EENG 490AL.

 Satisfies: a university graduation requirement–senior capstone.